Johann Gudenus

 Johann Gudenus or Johann Baptist Björn Graf von Gudenus (born 20 July 1976) is a former Austrian politician who served as a deputy leader of the Freedom Party.

 Early life

 Born into the noble Gudenus family, he is the second born son of FPÖ politician John Graf von Gudenus and his wife, Marie Louise Bilogan (born 1951), daughter of Austrian Oberst Leopold Bilogan (1912–1995).
 He has three brothers.

 Politics

 From 2017 to 2019 he was a member of the National Council.
 However, following the Ibiza affair, Gudenus resigned from all political posts in May 2019.

 Personal life

-In 2016 he married Serbian Tajana Tajčić.
+In 2016 he married the Bosnian Serbian Tajana Tajčić.

-They have one son and a daughter: